janecuan/Enterprise-Client-Server-Computing/README.md

     1. Personal Biographical Web Page

-    2. Simple GUI to Show Current Time & Date
+    2. Simple ASP.NET form to Show Current Time & Date

     3. Web Application that Finds All the Anagrams of A Character String